ArasLabs/Workflow-Email-Report/README.md

 ## Credits

-Original Aras community project written by Sam Poe at Aras Corp. @sampoearas
+Created by Sam Poe for Aras Labs. @sampoearas

 ## License